diwashrestha/diwashrestha/content/posts/Statistics_R.md

 ### Measures for central tendency

-Central tendency is a measure that best summarizes the data and is a measure that is related to the center of the data set.Mean, median, and mode are the most common measures for central tendency.
+Central tendency is a measure that best summarizes the data and is a measure that is related to the center of the data set.
+Mean, median, and mode are the most common measures for central tendency.

 We will use mtcars dataset from the datasets package in R.